atcs-wang/inventory-webapp-06-first-deployment/README.md

-# Part 06: First Deployment
+# Part 06b: First Deployment

 This tutorial follows after:
 [Part 05: Implementing CRUD operations: Using Forms and POST requests](https://github.com/atcs-wang/inventory-webapp-05-handling-forms-post-crud)
+You likely also did [Part 06a: Authentication and Authorization  ](https://github.com/atcs-wang/inventory-webapp-06-auth), but you can technically do this tutorial first and then backtrack to that tutorial.

 With all the basic CRUD routes implemented, we have a usable web-app!
 At this point, it is time to  deploy a first version of your application to a cloud-hosting service.